CounterpartyXCP/Documentation/docs/advanced/command-line-interface/usage.md

 * --fee = the exact BTC fee to be paid to miners

-To pay dividends in BTC, you should, for now, just use a regular Bitcoin client, coupled with the output from `counterparty-cli asset ASSET`, which will list all of the shareholders (and their holdings) of ASSET.
+To pay dividends in BTC, you should, for now, just use a regular Bitcoin client, coupled with the output from `counterparty-wallet asset ASSET`, which will list all of the shareholders (and their holdings) of ASSET.